mcinglis/c-style/readme.md

 [Arrays become pointers in most expressions](http://c-faq.com/aryptr/aryptrequiv.html), including [when passed as arguments to functions](http://c-faq.com/aryptr/aryptrparam.html).
 Functions can never receive an array as a argument: [only a pointer to the array](http://c-faq.com/aryptr/aryptr2.html). `sizeof` won't work like an array argument declaration would suggest: it would return the size of the pointer, not the array pointed to.

-[Static array indices in function arguments are nice](http://hamberg.no/erlend/posts/2013-02-18-static-array-indices.html), but only protect against very trivial situations, like when given literal `NULL`.
+[Static array indices in function arguments are nice](http://hamberg.no/erlend/posts/2013-02-18-static-array-indices.html), but only protect against very trivial situations, like when given a literal `NULL`.
 Also, GCC doesn't warn about their violation [yet](http://gcc.gnu.org/bugzilla/show_bug.cgi?id=50584), only Clang.
 I don't consider the confusing, non-obvious syntax to be worth the small compilation check.

 Yeah, `[]` hints that the argument will be treated as an array, but so does a plural name like `requests`, so do that instead.